Akashkapoor11/ReachInBox/README.md

    -The Reply box should appear after pressing "R".

-7. **Personal Text Editor**:
+5. **Personal Text Editor**:

    -Create a personalised text editor with extra features.

    -Customise the editor with buttons like "Variables" and "SAVE."

-9. **Functionality of Reply**:
+6. **Functionality of Reply**:

    -Enable users to reply to a discussion by implementing the Reply functionality.

    -Utilise the POST /reply/:thread_id API endpoint with the following configuration:

-      -"Subject": "", "body": "<html></html>", "from: "email", "to: "email"}
+      --"Subject": "", "body": "<html></html>", "from: "email", "to: "email"}

-      -Make sure that the reply appears once you hit the "Send" button.
+      --Make sure that the reply appears once you hit the "Send" button.

-11. **Using the Light and Dark Modes**:
+7. **Using the Light and Dark Modes**:

     -Offer choices for both bright and dim modes to improve accessibility and user experience.